 If you trust anyone to do a good design job, it would be an Italian company like Bulgari – enter the Bulgari Hotel in Milan.
 The fashion powerhouse have outdone themselves with this project.
 The 5 star hotel has large, comfortable rooms, each with their own design.
 There is a large interior garden where you can take your breakfast or evening aperitif.
 There is even a gazebo, perfect for private dining.
 And don’t forget the restaurant, overseen by three-Michelin starred chef Niko Romito.

 Via Privata Fratelli Gabba 7b, Brera – Montenapoleone, Milano, Italy

 Armani Hotel Milan

 The Armani Hotel MIlan is less of a hotel and more of a complete experience.
 The location is enviable – right in the heart of Milan’s famous shopping district.
 You will be assigned a lifestyle manager upon your arrival who is responsible for anything you need during your stay.
 The rooms are packed full of Armani amenities and some feature beautifully marble bathrooms with views across the city.
 While there, don’t forget the spa, a pool with a view, and the elegant restaurants.

 Via Manzoni, 31, Brera – Montenapoleone, Milan, Italy

 Beautiful Design in Italy

 The most beautifully designed hotels in Italy all have one thing in common.
 You will not be able to turn your head without seeing some jaw-dropping beauty.
 And if you’re a design aficionado who is planning a trip to Italy, you won’t be disappointed.
 Why not try Milan for its shopping and elegance, as shown in our Milan design guide.
 Or Sicily for unbeatable nature, seafood and hospitality.
 Or indeed Rome, perfect for a 2-day itinerary.
-And our selection of Italian tours will ensure you have the best time, whatever you love to do.
+And our selection of tours in Italy will ensure you have the best time, whatever you love to do.